seanmerron/Retirement-Roadmap/README.md

 Bills & Utilities | All of your reoccurring bills and utilities.
 Entertainment | Money used for anything fun (Eating out, concert, drinking).
 Groceries | Cost of replenishing household Food & Pantry items.
-Auto & Transport: Gas & Fuel | To track gas for the vehicles.
+Auto & Transport: Gas & Fuel | Gas for the vehicles.
 Financial | Fixed money you are automatically saving every month.
-(Known as paying yourself first) Misc Expenses | The remainder of what's left over of your monthly income for misc expenses that come up through the month.
-This creates a zero balanced budget.
-Extra money in here at the end of the month goes towards your savings/debt.
+(Known as paying yourself first) Misc Expenses | Tracks misc "other" expenses throughout the month.
+Amount should be the remainder of what's left over of your monthly income after above budgets so you can see extra money at the end of the month to put towards your savings/debt.

+-  You now have a zero balanced budget.
--  Go to the transactions tab EVERY DAY and categorize your transactions.
+-  Go to the transactions section EVERY DAY to review and categorize your transactions.
+-    Categorize irrelevant transactions as "Hide From Budgets."
--  Go to the Overview page daily and check to see if you're on track with your monthly budget and learn where your money is going.
+-  Go to the Overview section daily to see if you're on track with your monthly budget and learn where your money is going.
--  At the end of every month review how you did and adjust budgets accordingly to realty.
-Apply leftover money to savings/debt.
+-  At the end of every month review how you did, apply leftover money to savings/debt and adjust budgets accordingly to realty.
--  You can also get your credit score for free with mint which also provides some free basic identify theft alerts.
+-  Get your free credit score in Mint which comes with some free basic identify theft alerts.

 Boom!
-You now have your whole financial outlook at your fingertips to start improving on.
+You now have your whole financial picture at your fingertips to start improving on.

 ### Step 2: Review Your Insurance
 Having insurance is VERY important to protect from debt but can also waste a lot of money if not scrutinized.